 The best way to avoid exposing your Kratom to air is to store it in a vacuum sealed plastic bag so as to remove as much air as possible before sealing it tightly.
 If you do not have access to a vacuum sealer, you can also place your Kratom product in a Ziplock bag and be sure as much air as possible is squeezed out before sealing.
 This will go a long way to stop it from going bad.

 Finally, UV rays from the sun will cause damage to the chemical makeup of your Kratom, so keep it in a dark place.
 If you’ve ever noticed how a picture or a piece of furniture will fade when exposed to sunlight, it’s much the same process.
 Ultraviolet radiation from light, especially the sun, actually causes damage to all kinds of molecular structures, including those found in pictures, furniture and your Kratom products.
 In the case of your pictures and furniture, they fade.
 In the case of your Kratom, the active compounds become less concentrated and less potent.
 Store your Kratom in a cabinet or closet and away from sunny windows or other light sources.
-Check out our guide to the effects of Kratom strains here.

 The next most important factor to consider when storing Kratom products is humidity.
 Even a small amount of moisture can encourage mold to grow in the powder or crushed leaves, especially in warm temperatures.
 If your Kratom does happen to develop mold, you will have to discard the entire container in order to avoid accidentally consuming any of the mold with your Kratom.